Participatory planning: Participatory e-planning

 Participatory Planning organizations can use digital tools to enhance and organize public participation in the planning process.
 E-participation has come into use in public service programs as information and communications technologies have become more available.
 E-planning draws on the tools and techniques of e-participation in the context of urban planning.
 It has been described as "a socio-cultural, ethical and political practice which takes place offline and online in the overlapping phases of the planning and decision-making cycle, by using digital and non-digital tools".
 Participatory e-planning research has generally focused on incorporating forms of participation with existing governance and urban planning processes.
-Some participatory e-planning programs involve the use of relatively simple digital tools like online questionnaires, surveys, and polls to consultant citizens.
+Some participatory e-planning programs involve the use of relatively simple digital tools like online questionnaires, surveys, and polls to consult citizens.
 Other programs have used information and communications technologies that were designed for everyday use — such as mainstream social media — to seek out more widespread and open-ended public input.
 Often, the public engages with planners through social media outlets even if their input is not directly solicited, indicating that e-planning has the potential to foster organic bottom-up participatory planning.
 Other participatory planning processes have used existing digital technologies like virtual reality, and interactive games to increase participation.
 Some digital tools have been designed specifically to encourage public participation in urban planning.